Bo-ChenUF/distributed_rt_with_dp/README.md

-# [The name of our paper]
-We will document the step we took to run the simulations.
-We may make another readme when this repository is public.
+# Scalable Distributed Reproduction Numbers of Network Epidemics with Differential Privacy
+Please find the paper: https://arxiv.org/abs/2501.18862.

+To run the experiments, please go to the notebooks folder and run all notebooks there.

 ## Prerequisites
 You can build a working environment using Docker.